 Chemical implementation:

-Chlorinated water at concentration (5 ppm/L) prepared previously before each use for animals’ groups were treated with chlorinated water [15].
-Tap water quality criteria investigate to assess the liberated chlorine levels as(ppm/L) by gathering samples of water and using pocket digital colorimeter that analysis water samples for liberated chlorine by following the instruction of using, likewise the device is modern technology with high sensitivity about range from 0.01 up to 1.00 ppm/L [16].
+Chlorinated water at concentration (5 ppm/L) prepared previously before each use for animal groups was treated with chlorinated water [15].
+Tap water quality criteria are investigated to assess the liberated chlorine levels (ppm/L) by gathering samples of water and using a pocket digital colorimeter that analyzes water samples for liberated chlorine by following the instructions for use.
+Likewise, the device is modern technology with high sensitivity, having a range from 0.01 up to 1.00 ppm/L [16].
 The Statistical Analysis: Mean values of serum indices were analyzed by one-way analysis of variation (ANOVA), obtained mean differences and standard deviations (Mean ± SD) between treated and control groups, P-values (P<0.05) are considered statistically significant.
-Table (1) serum MDA and blood parameters in control group and treated groups with Ginseng extract plus chlorine in female rabbits.
+Table 1 serum MDA and blood parameters in control group and treated groups with Ginseng extract plus chlorine in female rabbits.
 Data are expressed as mean ± SD (n=8).
 The different letters refer to significant difference (P< 0.05).

 Figures & Tables

-As shown in table (1) the results indicate that the exposure to Tap water 2ndgroup and Chlorine 5ppm water 3rd group induced remarkable alteration in blood indices, there is a significant reduction p≤0.05 in the average of RBC, Hb and PCV compared with control 1st group, While the treatment with ethanolic extract ginseng and chlorine resulted in notable increase in RBC, Hb and PCV values comparison with group exposed to chlorine alone the decline in those components mostly in the Second, third groups could attributed to the high portions of chlorine and due to disinfection the water by chlorine and overlapping or suppression the excretion of erythropoietin hormone from the kidney and with a low portions from the liver, which the first and most responsible for synthesis of erythrocytes from bone marrow, may be due to hematotoxicity caused by chlorine treatment which lead to decrease synthesis of red blood cells in bone marrow.
-Chlorine caused a significant decrease in the levels of RBC count, Hb and PCV indicating anemia.
+As shown in table (1) the results indicate that the exposure to Tap water 2ndgroup and Chlorine 5ppm water 3rd group induced remarkable alteration in blood indices, there is a significant reduction p≤0.05 in the average of RBC, Hb and PCV compared with control 1st group, While the treatment with ethanolic extract ginseng and chlorine resulted in notable increase in RBC, Hb and PCV values comparison with group exposed to chlorine alone the decline in these components was mostly observed in the second and third groups could attributed to the high portions of chlorine and due to disinfection the water by chlorine and overlapping or suppression the excretion of erythropoietin hormone from the kidney and with a low portions from the liver, which the first and most responsible for synthesis of erythrocytes from bone marrow, may be due to hematotoxicity caused by chlorine treatment which lead to decrease synthesis of red blood cells in bone marrow.
+Chlorine caused a significant decrease in the levels of RBC count, Hb and PCV, indicating anemia.
 This anemia may come in part from the effects of free radicals generated by the chlorine on RBC.
 Several studies have suggested that RBC are particularly vulnerable to oxidative stress because they are exposed to higher concentrations of oxygen and, thus, Hb can easily be oxidized [17].
-On the other hand, the activity of ALAD (d-aminolevulinic acid dehydratase which represents a key regulatory enzyme of heme synthesis pathway) is highly sensitive to the presence of stressful chemical; ALAD is a sulfhydryl-containing and its inhibition can be attributed to the binding of chlorine with sulfhydryl groups), the inhibition of ALAD enzyme and the reduction of Hb and RBC led to decreased heme synthesis and ultimately anemia and therefore lowering in Hb, PCV estimates this a greed and confirmed with [1,18], increased in estimates of blood traits Hb and PCV table (1) in the treated with ethanolic extract ginseng and chlorine group could be attributed to The extract of P. ginseng possesses antioxidant properties was explained by the presence of ginsenosides which are the main active compounds in ginseng, that reducing oxidative stress [18].
+On the other hand, the activity of ALAD (d-aminolevulinic acid dehydratase which represents a key regulatory enzyme of heme synthesis pathway) is highly sensitive to the presence of stressful chemical; ALAD is a sulfhydryl-containing and its inhibition can be attributed to the binding of chlorine with sulfhydryl groups), the inhibition of ALAD enzyme and the reduction of Hb and RBC led to decreased heme synthesis and ultimately anemia and therefore lowering in Hb, PCV estimates this agreed and confirmed with [1,18], increased in estimates of blood traits Hb and PCV table (1) in the treated with ethanolic extract ginseng and chlorine group could be attributed to The extract of P. ginseng possesses antioxidant properties was explained by the presence of ginsenosides which are the main active compounds in ginseng, that reducing oxidative stress [18].
 This protective effect may be due to the higher ability to eliminate free radicals and protect the cell membranes from the lipid peroxidation [19], The data illustrated in table (1) revealed remarkable elevation in MDA level to Tap water(2nd group) and Chlorine 5ppmwater (3rd group) compared to normal rabbits, whereas the receiving animals ethanolic extract ginseng and chlorine (group 4th) prominent reduction in MDA level as compared to the chlorine group.

 The outcomes of this study (Table 1) revealed significantly (p<0.05) higher in malondialdehyde concentration especially in female rabbit serum that treated Tap water and Chlorine 5ppmwater compared with another groups could be attributed to the portability of (chlorine) to activating the oxidation and producing the free radicals and increasing fat peroxidation leading to oxidative stress, therefore increasing malondialdehyde concentration as an important production of peroxidation or (chlorine) may be cause activating to enzymes that in change of unsaturated fatty acid oxidation, which lead to producing hydrogen peroxide and therefore disorder in balance between production of free radicals and antioxidant defenses which caused tissues damage and increased MDA production, this outcomes agreed with [20,21].
 The present study showed that the co-administration of ginseng combined with chlorine may have beneficial role and protective effects against chlorine intoxication.
 That role played by ginsenosides free phenolic fractions have been shown to induce the cytosolic antioxidant enzyme superoxide dismutase by enhanced nuclear protein binding to its gene regulatory sequences.
 Ginseng contains polyphenols, flavonoids, saponins, these properties effects might be due to the potential antioxidant, free radical scavenging radical mechanism and detoxification effected, these results similar to those [7, 9].
-Data obtained from table (2) the outcomes exhibited that the oral exposure of Tap water (2nd group) and Chlorine 5ppmwater (3rd group) induced prominent increase p≤0.05 in levels of liver enzymes (AST and ALT) compared to the corresponding control, whereas the animals received ethanolic extract ginseng and chlorine( group 4th) produced a notable decrease in levels of the above enzymes comparison to chlorine.
-The progressively increased in the outcomes of (AST and ALT) in second and third groups could be attributed to the oxidative stress in liver and the injury done to tissues that contains those enzymes especially liver cells resulting in production free radicals (ROS) that be impact in cell activity especially cell wall functions, as considered chlorine as toxic and harmful impact materials to cell functions from through the elevation in the biomarkers of liver (Transaminases activity) indicator to cellular damage of liver hence released these enzymes in to circulation, the oxidative stress and hepatic injury induced by this by- products, similar results were agreed and confirmed by some researches [22].
-On the other hand, Co- administration of ginseng extract combined with chlorine restored the levels of enzymes in the serum of the rabbits as an indication of protective effect of ginseng extract against liver damage induced by chlorine.
-This is consistent with [26], who stated that ginseng has a productive effect on the hepatotoxicity The hepatoprotective effects of ginseng extract by diminishing AST and ALT activities in serum due to three of its components (falcarinol, octadecadienoic acid and acetate [23,24].
+Data obtained from table (2) the outcomes exhibited that the oral exposure of Tap water (2nd group) and Chlorine 5ppmwater (3rd group) induced prominent increase p≤0.05 in levels of liver enzymes (AST and ALT) compared to the corresponding control, whereas the animals received ethanolic extract ginseng and chlorine (group 4th) produced a notable decrease in levels of the above enzymes comparison to chlorine.
+The progressively increased in the outcomes of (AST and ALT) in second and third groups could be attributed to the oxidative stress in liver and the injury done to tissues that contains those enzymes especially liver cells resulting in production free radicals (ROS) that impact cellular activity especially cell wall functions, as considered chlorine as toxic and harmful impact materials to cell functions from through the elevation in the biomarkers of liver (Transaminases activity) indicator to cellular damage of liver hence released these enzymes in to circulation, the oxidative stress and hepatic injury induced by this by- products, similar results were agreed and confirmed by some researches [22].
+On the other hand, co-administration of ginseng extract combined with chlorine restored the levels of enzymes in the serum of the rabbits as an indication of protective effect of ginseng extract against liver damage induced by chlorine.
+This is consistent with [26], who stated that ginseng has a productive effect on hepatotoxicity.
+The hepatoprotective effects of ginseng extract by diminishing AST and ALT activities in serum due to three of its components (falcarinol, octadecadienoic acid and acetate [23,24].

 Histopathological Study of Liver